 It is also important to stop using TFSA as a savings account, and use it for retirement instead!

 Whatever you do, do not “invest” in GICs or term deposits in your RRSP or TFSA.
 Why?
 Well, the interest rates nowadays are terrible.
 So terrible you’re essentially losing purchasing power by putting money in GICs/term deposits because inflation rates will diminish your actual purchase power.

 When you’re single and young, it’s a lot easier to save money every month.
 So when you just enter the corporate world and start earning money full time, aim to maximize your savings rate each month.
 Aiming for a 50% savings rate is good but 80% or higher is even better.
 It sure is a lot more challenging to have a savings rate in the above 80% range when you have a family and have dependents.

 When I started working, I kept an excel sheet to track my income and expenses.
 Although I wasn’t specifically tracking my savings rate, I was trying to keep an eye on my expenses.

 I recently went through this excel sheet and calculated my savings rate.
-Below is a 3 year snap shot of my savings rate after started working.
+Below is a 3-year snapshot of my savings rate after started working.
 A bit of explaining first, for about 1.5 years I moved back with my parents paying no rent.
 When I finally moved out again to live with a flatmate, my expenses increased.

-10. Stop caring about what others think of you - just be yourself
+10. Stop caring about what others think of you – be yourself

-You want to be friends with people that don't care about what you own.
-Stop second guessing what people think about you behind your back.
-You can’t control how others feel about you, so the only thing you can do, is to do things that will result in happiness for yourself and yourself alone.
+You want to be friends with people that care about who you are and your values.
+Stop second-guessing what people think about you behind your back.
+You can’t control how others feel about you, so the only thing you can do is to do things that will result in happiness for yourself and yourself alone.